aishwarya8615/dataviz-project-template-proposal/README.md

 * Visualization #3:
 [![image](https://user-images.githubusercontent.com/54454914/67837782-39b2d280-fac6-11e9-9a22-4f2cb76fea25.png)](https://beta.vizhub.com/aishwarya8615/80dd883f626a4f9ca7a1c7778f17dde9)
 As an enhancement to Visualization #1, I implemented the interactive color legend and updated the scatterplot eith informative tooltips.This scatter plot would help in finding the correlation between these various inputs using Continent as the color legend.
-Clicking on th color legend would display the data relevant to that continent.
+Clicking on the color legend would display the data relevant to that continent.
 Hovering over the data would display all necessary information to summarize the visualized data in the form of Continent,Year, and the X and Y Axes values.

 Through the visualizations, I was able to analyse and display how various factors affected Life expectancy worldwide.